 The warmer weather had me thinking back on our summer of blueberries and craving the blueberry muffins that we made so many of last year.
-I must have tried at least four different muffin recipes before settling on the superiority of these that I found in the New York Times Cooking Section.
+I must have tried at least four different muffin recipes before settling on these that I found in the New York Times.
 We tried lemon blueberry muffins and almond blueberry muffins and muffins with streusel topping.
 We even tried cream cheese stuffed muffins but this hearty, very classic, no frills, not too sweet blueberry muffin completely tops them all.
+This particular batch we added a buttermilk glaze to make them feel just a little bit more special.
 So Eliza and I, still in our PJ’s on a lazy Sunday morning, set out to make our favorite blueberry muffins.
 They are simple, letting the blueberries be the star ingredient and call for mashing up some of the blueberries and incorporating them into the batter.
 This makes them incredibly moist and uses more blueberries which, considering I still have frozen ones from last year, is much appreciated.
 Try them out and you will be hooked.
-In fact, I am probably going to go downstairs right now and eat another one.
+In fact, I am probably going to go and eat another one.

 - ½ cup softened butter

 - 1 ¼ cups sugar

 - 2 eggs